Motorcycle Council of NSW

 - Staysafe Committee of inquiry into Motorcycle Safety saw the committee recommend uptake of all but one of the MCC of NSW’s recommendations

 - Worked extensively with Centre for Road Safety and Vehicle Standards Working Group to clarify approved modifications for Motorcycles in VSI-06

 - Worked with CRS and VSWG to have motorcycle carriers similar to Moto’s legalised and approved VSI-60 2014

 - Negotiated with Transport for NSW to reduce tolls on the only roads operated by RMS the Harbour Bridge and the Sydney Harbour Tunnel with the E-Rider scheme giving unlimited crossings for $90/quarter

 - 2011 the MCC achieved a 17% reduction in CTP for motorcyclists, the first CTP reduction in 10 years

 The MCC of NSW has a long history of successful lobbying on behalf of individual motorcyclists.
-A number of those achievements of the MCC of NSW are listed below
+Outcomes include;

 - Lane filtering